-The following subsections represent the progress the City has made towards implementing the actions of the General Plan during the 2017 reporting period.
-Refer to Appendix A of this report for a checklist of progress by implementation action/program.
+The following subsections represent the progress the City has made towards implementing the actions of the General Plan during the 2018 reporting period.
+Please refer to Appendix A of this report for a checklist of progress by implementation action/program.
 The following subsections and Appendix A are provided consistent with the requirements of Government Code Section 65400(a)(2)(A).